AML1821/My-Academic-CV/_layouts/projects/index.md

 ## Website Development
 - Designed and deployed a personal academic website using GitHub Pages to showcase CV, research, publications, and projects.
-- Customized Jekyll-based theme Cayman for a professional online presence aligned with academic standards.
+- Customized Jekyll-based theme 'Cayman' for a professional online presence aligned with academic standards.